 (5) The cancellation takes effect at such time as is specified in the notice given under subsection (3) unless section 86(3) applies.

+[Section 83 amended by No. 11 of 2012 s.
+41.]

 84. Matters to be considered under sections 82 and 83 about educational programme

 In determining under section 82 whether an educational programme at a school is available or is appropriate for a child or under section 83 whether an appropriate educational programme can no longer be provided at a school for a child, the chief executive officer is to take into account —